 The medical and veterinary students at St Catharine's have their own vibrant medical society - Catz MedSoc - that organises additional social and educational events for students.

-You should also have enrolled to sit the BMAT examination - for more information click here., Please note that at every stage of the admissions process we look at all the information available to us - we do not have a 'staged' process in which one piece of information is considered at one point and discounted thereafter.
+You should also have enrolled to sit the BMAT examination - for more information click here.
+Please note that at every stage of the admissions process we look at all the information available to us - we do not have a 'staged' process in which one piece of information is considered at one point and discounted thereafter.
 Also, we look at BMAT scores in the context of each year's applicant field.
 Because of these reasons, there is no absolute 'threshold' BMAT score (or GCSE grades, or UMS scores for that matter) which determines whether you will be interviewed or receive an offer.
 This also means that if you receive your BMAT result before you apply, we cannot predict whether you will be called for interview or not.
 See also the 'What score do I need to get in my Admissions Assessment or BMAT?' section of this page.

-We interview many of those applying for Medicine at St Catharine’s (usually more than half of our UK/EU epplicants).
+We interview as many of those applying for Medicine at St Catharine’s as we can - usually approximately half of them - in this competitive subject.
 At interview you will have the opportunity to convince us of your compassion, imagination and enthusiasm that are so important for a successful and fulfilling life in medicine.
 You will be engaged in challenging and stimulating scientific discussion in two interviews with members of the medical Fellowship, so be prepared to be pushed to your intellectual limits.
 It is equally important that you have made efforts to explore your own conviction to care for patients, perhaps by volunteering at your local retirement home, GP surgery or hospital.
 We know that not everyone will be able to spend time in a medical setting, but you should be able to show evidence of caring for others in the community - we value both types of experience equally.

-Like most colleges, our typical offer is A*A*A at A Level, one of which must be Chemistry; or 40-42 at IB.
-Students not made an immediate offer may be entered into the University’s intercollegiate pool system for possible selection by other colleges if they are otherwise strong candidates.
+Like most colleges, our typical offer is A*A*A at A Level, one of which must be Chemistry; or 40-42 and 7,7,6 at IB.
+Students not made an offer at Catz may be entered into the University’s intercollegiate pool system for possible selection by other colleges if they are otherwise strong candidates.
 All students should be made aware if they have been made an offer by the end of January following their interviews in December.